chickensoft-games/GodotPackage/README.md

 The easiest way to add Renovatebot to your repository is to [install it from the GitHub Marketplace][get-renovatebot].
 Note that you have to grant it access to each organization and repository you want it to monitor.

 The included `renovate.json` includes a few configuration options to limit how often Renovatebot can open pull requests as well as regex's to filter out some poorly versioned dependencies to prevent invalid dependency version updates.

+If your project is setup to require approvals before pull requests can be merged *and* you wish to take advantage of Renovatebot's auto-merge feature, you can install the [Renovate Approve][renovate-approve] bot to automatically approve the Renovate dependency PR's.
+If you need two approvals, you can install the identical [Renovate Approve 2][renovate-approve-2] bot.
+See [this][about-renovate-approvals] for more information.

 ---